 what science says: Fish oil has long been recommended as a supplement to drugs for anti-inflammatory usage.
 In fact, there have been many studies that support its effectiveness as an alternative to non-steroidal anti-inflammation drugs (NSAIDs).
 Although previously refuted, it has more recently been shown to reduce muscle soreness induced by exercise.

 what to buy: With fish oil, I go with the tried-and-tested, and the number 1 best-seller.
 These are easy to swallow, and no more fishy burps.
 Some fish oil have been known to upset stomach and I have a tendency for that but I experienced no problems with this.
-Forget about the rest: this is the one to get.
+Forget about the rest: the Nature Made Fish Oil is the one to get.

 Supplements can improve performance for training to maximize gains, and also accelerate recovery to minimize downtime.
 But the degree at which supplements will work is in relation to the amount of effort you put into training.
 Success doesn’t come easy and supplements are not meant to replace hard work – they amplify the results of hard work.

 As always, don’t just take my word for it.
-Supplements have worked for me in terms so I do encourage you to try out the supplements recommended here for a month or 2, stick to it and see if you feel any difference.
+Supplements have worked for me so I do encourage you to try out the supplements recommended here.
+Try them for a month or 2, stick to it and see if you feel any difference.
 Through your personal experience, you can then decide if you want to include supplements in your diet for the long term.
 Do share with me your experience and recommendations if you have any.